 a.
 Set your own rules.
 For example,

 In the case of your ebooks you want the user to read 20% of the read time

 In the case of your videos you want the user to read 20% of the video duration

 You set a common minimum type time for all other units (in seconds)

 Assignments and exams are completed only when passed.

-b) You can set a global minimum time for all units (in secs) (except again certificates, assignments and exams, which are completed only when passed)
+b.
+You can set a global minimum time for all units (in seconds) (except again certificates, assignments, and exams, which are completed only when passed)

 c.
 Set Custom time for each element.
 If you select this choice, you can edit each learning unit and set the completion time separately.
 If you choose this checkbox, you will see in the side form when editing a learning unit, two new number inputs.

 Again, if you have set free navigation and the user jumps to a unit without completing the previous one, the unit gets marked with a bullet.
 If you have chosen sequential navigation, the user can’t go to the next unit unless the customized engagement time is completed.

-If you use Zapier to fire a course completion event, the course player settings is where you can determine when this event happens exactly.
+If you use Zapier to fire a course completion event, the course player settings are where you can determine when this event happens exactly.